 Best Web Hosting Providers – A research-based breakdown of the best platforms in the market

 The first step to hosting your website is comparing providers.
 Size up the options and see which ones align with your technical requirements — and your budget.
 To help you along, we’ve conducted our own research to see how popular web hosting platforms hold up.
 Below is our rankings in brief: a data-driven breakdown of top hosting providers.

 Chart features explained

 Hosting – The variety of hosting types available.
-There are various types of hosting (more on this below), and some providers offer more of them than other.
+There are various types of hosting (more on this below), and some providers offer more of them than others.
 A high score here means a healthy number of hosting types are available.
 The option to upgrade is very useful in hosting.

 Features – There is more to web hosting than just ‘hosting’.
 From site backups to WordPress integration, there are a whole lot of features that separate the bush-league hosts from the pros.
 High scores here mean the provider is feature-rich.

-Help & Support – This scores the customer support is.
+Help & Support – This scores the customer support resources.
 24/7 phone and chat support, knowledge bases, and tech tickets all factor in.
-Even with the most reliable providers it’s good to know experts are on-hand should anything go awry.
+Even with the most reliable providers, it’s good to know experts are on-hand should anything go awry.

 Up Time – The reliability of server uptime.
 This is essential for web hosting.
 If people can’t access your site at all times, all the great features in the world don’t amount to a hill of beans.
 No one can offer 100% uptime, but anything less than high 90s should be avoided.